 Review: Grass Valley REV Pro

-As an acquisition, editing, and playback format, this newest Iomega mass-storage cartridge has potential, and Grass Valley has done a fine job augmenting Iomega’s product with its own brand of video hardware expertise.
-The drive and media both performed well; they have a sturdy, rugged feel, and, for an external device, the REV Pro is quiet during operation.
+In summary, the drive and media both performed well, and have a sturdy, rugged feel.
+What’s more, the unit is quiet in operation, especially for an external device.
+As a medium for acquisition, editing, and playback, this newest Iomega mass-storage cartridge has potential, and Grass Valley has done a fine job augmenting Iomega’s product with its own brand of video hardware expertise.

 Booth visitors will see the company's offering for distributing to computers and mobile devices.